Rena Kornreich Gelissen: Life

 Rena and Danka were liberated, along with the rest of the camp while they were in Neustadt Glewe, on 2 May 1945.
 Their parents are believed to have been murdered in Auschwitz and their sister Zosia's fate and her children's is still unknown.
 Their oldest sister, Gertrude, had emigrated to the United States, in 1921.
 Liberated, the sisters traveled to the Netherlands and worked for the International Red Cross.
 On 29 July 1947, Rena married John Gelissen, who was the commander of the Red Cross relief team that had given Rena and her sister food and shelter in 1945.
 In 1954, Rena and her family immigrated to the United States.
 In 1951, a few years before, Danka and her husband Elias Brandel had also immigrated to the United States.
 Neither sister wished to live in cold war Europe or anyplace where they would have to face war or violence again.

 Partnered with writer Heather Dune Macadam, Rena told her moving story of surviving the German Nazi concentration camps with her younger sister Danka.
 The story was made into a book, titled Rena's Promise: A Story of Sisters in Auschwitz, which was published in 1995.
 The book was well-received, earning her spots in numerous interviews and guest appearances.

 Rena was the only person from the first transport of Jews into Auschwitz to write her story, which has been called "one of the most historically accurate and important books ever written on the women's camp in Auschwitz I" by Irena Strzelecka, Director, Auschwitz Museum of Women, Oświęcim, Poland.

-Rena’s died in 2006, more than 60 years after her liberation, in Connecticut, at the age of 85.
+Rena died in 2006, more than 60 years after her liberation, in Connecticut, at the age of 85.
 Rena was survived by her daughter, Sylvia and three sons, Joseph, Peter and Robert.
 She is buried in Bethel, CT.
 Four years later, in 2010, Rena's husband, John died and was buried next to her.
 [See footnotes to Kindle edition of Rena's Promise] Her sister, Danka, died November 21, 2012.